MichaelK-Thompson/Coffee-Sales-Excel-Project/README.md

 # Coffee-Sales-Excel-Project
-n excel spreadsheet deep dive project into sales numbers for different types of coffee beans
+An excel spreadsheet deep dive project into sales numbers for different types of coffee beans